Photo-art by Steve Wing

 What have I not done?

-That undiscovered statistic, the one that explains me and others, perhaps it still exists.
+That undiscovered statistic, the one explaining me and others, perhaps it still exists.
 But just as likely, it doesn't.
-I have read somewhere that our cancer is simply a price we as a species pay for our longevity.
+I have read somewhere our cancer is simply a price we as a species pay for our longevity.
 In other words, we can grow cancer because we can watch our grandchildren grow.

 As a human, I am infuriated by this lousy deal, oh so much!
 But as a statistician... it makes sense to me.